IRB Training Program

 Preferred File Format: We prefer receiving documents as PDF (.pdf) formatted documents.

-Alternatively, applications may be mailed to the following address:
+Alternatively, applications may be emailed to the following address: firstname.lastname@example.org

-Please note that mailed applications need to be received by the April 30, 2017 deadline in order to be considered.
+Please note that emailed applications need to be received by the 22 April 2018 deadline in order to be considered.